Sink or Float? Teaching density to children

 Place one egg in each glass (gently!).
 If the salted water is dense enough, the egg will rise to the top of the glass immediately.
 If the egg cannot quite make it to the top of the glass, add another tablespoon of salt and see if it begins to float.

-Get your preschooler involved: Allow your toddler to drop each egg into the glasses.
+Get your child involved: Allow your child to drop each egg into the glasses.
 Talk to them about what they see happening, as the egg should begin floating immediately after dropping it in the glass.

 The science behind the Sink or Float experiment